-Even the most amicable divorce will have major financial implications, a fact that is easily overlooked during the emotional turmoil that accompanies the process.
+Even the most amicable divorce will have major financial implications.
+This is a fact that is often overlooked during the emotional turmoil of divorce.
 As a result, people often make financial mistakes during the divorce process that affect them for years afterward.

-This blog outlines the top five financial mistakes made by divorcing spouses, along with advice on how to avoid them.
+This blog outlines the top five financial mistakes that divorcing spouses make, along with advice on how to avoid them.
 Some of these situations can be successfully navigated by being extra-diligent, while others require input from a qualified financial professional.
-In addition, we highly recommend speaking with an experienced divorce attorney before you proceed.
+In addition, we highly recommend speaking with an experienced Portland divorce attorney before you proceed.

 - Failing to keep track of expenses – Everyone knows how much money they take home each month after taxes, but most are at a loss when asked what they spend it on.
 To get an accurate idea of your future needs, take the time to write down and add up your monthly expenses.
 It’s critical that you know how much money you need to support your lifestyle.

 - Assuming that the parent with custody keeps the family home – If the children will be primarily in your custody, you may assume that you should keep the family home and avoid subjecting yourself and the children to the added stress of moving.
 But it may not be the right financial decision.
 Put aside your feelings of attachment and ask yourself if you can realistically afford the house on your own.
 Mortgage payments, property taxes, and maintenance costs may exceed your planned budget.